basisproject/paper/src/01-defining-the-goals-of-basis.md

 ### Raw material tracking and costing

-Cost tracking for labor is somewhat straightforward: members track their wage-hours when engaging in production, and are compensated the credit amount for their labor, and that credit amount is then added to the cost of the product they made.
-This is very similar to money.
+Cost tracking for labor is somewhat straightforward: members track their labor when engaging in production, and are then compensated for their labor in credits.
+That credit amount is then added to the costs of the company they work for and ultimately assigned to products they make.
+This is similar to money.
 Things get interesting when we start talking about costs of resources.

 First of all, which resources?
 Iron?
 Steel?
 Oil?
 Jet fuel?
 These might be obvious.
 What about chairs or widgets?
 Ultimately *which* resources are tracked is a globally-democratic decision, decided by the members.